rugo/berlyne-example-problems/README.md

 These are various Berlyne problems.
 Each of them has a short description in form of a README file.

-To use them all, just checkout this repo and put the problems you like into your Berlyne _problems_ folder.
+To use them, just checkout this repo and put the problems you like into your Berlyne _problems_ folder.

 To do so, just do this: